Order Journeys

 Define order lifecycles with milestones and thresholds

-A order journey is a way of defining the life cycle of an order.
-A journey consists of a set of milestones that are key points in the order's journey, for example, when the order is placed, when the shipment is delayed or when it has gotten delivered.
+An order journey is a way of defining the life cycle of an order.
+A journey consists of a set of milestones that are key points in the order's journey, for example, when the order is placed, when the shipment is delayed, or when it has been delivered.

 7 Jan10:28